philpagel/ET54.py/tools/fwupdater/README.md

 ## Status

 Tested and working on ET5410A+.
 I don't know if the older Version (ET54xx without the "A+") use the same bootloader.
+As the filenames of the firmware images I have start with  `ET54A+`, I assume, that they do not work on the previous hardware versions and you will need different files for those.
 Feedback is welcome!

 ## Firmware Upgrade Instructions